siomarapantarotto/Agro4Biz-Android/README.md

 <kbd><img src="https://user-images.githubusercontent.com/5893219/147389267-fd70b1c0-e21f-4403-83bc-8590cd2f572b.png" width="150" height="300"></kbd>

-## How to get involved
+## Contact us
-Whether you have roots or passion for agribusiness and would like to know and participate in making this application reach the market, or if you have your own agribusiness and need to control it, having solutions in the palm of your hands, please contact us.
+Whether you have roots, passion or your own agribusiness and would like to know more about this product, please contact us.
 Thanks!

 <!-- FOOTER (Author / Visit My Online Resume / Download My PDF Resume) -->